angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

         }
     </code-example>

     This code gives the `DetailsComponent` access to the `ActivatedRoute` router feature that enables you to have access to the data about the current route.
-In the constructor, the code converts the id parameter acquired from the route from a string to a number.
+In the constructor, the code converts the id parameter from the route from a string to a number.

 1. Save all changes.